Wisconsin jury awards $15M to family in bicyclist’s death

 MADISON, Wis.
-(AP) — A Wisconsin jury has returned a $15 million civil verdict for the family of a woman struck and killed while riding her bicycle to work.
+(AP) — A Wisconsin jury has returned a $15 million civil verdict for the family of a woman struck and killed while riding her bicycle to work, but her parents won’t receive near that amount because of a state law that caps part of the award.

-Brian Hodgson was not charged in the crash that killed 23-year-old Emily Zhu, who moved to the U.S. from China at age 3.
+Brian Hodgson was not charged in the crash that killed 23-year-old Emilly Zhu.
 The civil verdict found Hodgson 100 percent at fault.

 Jurors determined Zhu’s parents should receive $10 million for loss of society and companionship and $5 million for pain and suffering.
 The family’s attorney, Clayton Griessmeyer, says the $10 million award will be automatically reduced to $350,000, which is the cap in Wisconsin.
 There is no cap for pain and suffering.

-Note: This story has been corrected to reflect the victim’s first name is Emilly, not Emily.